 Why are foster homes needed?

-How do I get approved to be a foster home?
+How do I apply to become a pet foster parent?

 What does the HSOMC provide for the care of foster pets?

-Medical care is provided by the HSOMC as outlined in the Foster Manual.
+Medical care is provided by the shelter.
 Both dogs and cats will have age appropriate vaccines, parasite control, and tests.
-Dog licenses are provided for dogs 4 months of age and older.
-The Foster Manual and an experienced member of the foster program will be available to answer questions and guidance throughout the fostering experience.
+The shelter can also provide food and litter, which would be picked up from the shelter if needed.
+The Foster Coordinator will be available to answer questions and guidance throughout the fostering experience.

 Do you have any other questions?